kobo220/HXVideo/README.md

 # HXVideo

 > [!CAUTION]
 This is still a work in progress.
 Not all features are built out at this time.
 Minimal debugging and error handling have been tested.
+Use at your own risk.

 ## Introduction
 This Python script converts proprietary .265 file extension video files from certain IP surveillance cameras to a useable format that can be played in common video players such as VLC media player or PotPlayer.
 Playback in Windows Media Player may be possible